 The credit agreement contains certain customary affirmative and negative covenants that limit or restrict the ability of the Company and its restricted subsidiaries to enter into certain transactions or take certain actions.
 In addition, the credit agreement contains a financial covenant that requires the Company, if on the last day of any fiscal quarter loans or letters of credit were outstanding under the Revolving Facility (excluding up to \$15 million of letters of credit), to maintain a maximum net leverage ratio (as defined in the credit agreement) of, initially, 5.25 to 1.00 for the four fiscal quarter period preceding such day.
 Such maximum net leverage ratio requirement is subject to decrease during the duration of the facility to a minimum level (when applicable) of 3.50 to 1.00.
-During 2017, the Company repaid \$110 million on its Term Facility.
-As of December 31, 2017, there were no loans and \$12.9 million in letters of credit outstanding under the Revolving Facility.
+During 2018, the Company repaid \$57 million on its Term Facility.
+In connection with the Sivomatic acquisition, the Company incurred \$113.0 million of short-term debt under the Revolving Facility.
+As of December 31, 2018, there were \$100 million in outstanding loans and \$10.5 million in letters of credit outstanding under the Revolving Facility.
 The Company is in compliance with all the covenants associated with the Revolving Facility as of the end of the period covered by this report.

-The Company has four committed loan facilities for the funding of new manufacturing facilities in China, comprised of facilities of 94.8 million RMB, (approximately \$14.5 million) and a \$1.8 million facility.
-In addition, the Company has one committed loan facility in Japan in the amount of 680 million Yen (approximately \$6.0 million).
-As of December 31, 2017, on a combined basis, \$8.8 million was outstanding under these facilities.
+The Company has committed loan facilities for the funding of new manufacturing facilities in China.
+In addition, the Company has a committed loan facility in Japan.
+As of December 31, 2018, on a combined basis, \$5.1 million was outstanding under these facilities.
 Principal will be repaid in accordance with the payment schedules ending in 2021.
-The Company repaid \$6.9 million on these loans in 2017.
+The Company repaid \$3.8 million on these loans in 2018.